-This chili is delicious and flavourful, we recommend making this at the cottage with your family.
-This recipe was adapted from food writer and cookbook author Joy Manning
+This chili is delicious and flavourful.
+The recipe was adapted from food writer and cookbook author Joy Manning

 - 1 cup low-sodium chicken broth